 If this describes you, here are seven strategies for making work more tolerable:

 - Be thankful you are employed.
 This may sound trite, but gratitude is the antidote to frustration.
-You might not like your job, but being unemployed would likely be worse—especially in this economy.
-There are likely thousands of people who would be happy to have any job right now, even yours.
+You might not like your job, but being unemployed would likely be worse.
+Besides, research shows that gratitude reduces stress and makes us more resilient.

-- Determine the source of your dissatisfaction.
+Determine the source of your dissatisfaction.
 Is your problem the work itself?
-Or do you feel overwhelmed, because you just have too much of it to do?
+Or do you feel overwhelmed because you just have too many tasks in your Drudgery or Disinterest Zones?
 Maybe you work for a difficult boss?
 Or perhaps you don’t like your commute or the working environment?
 It’s important to identify the source of your frustration, so you can work on a plan to change it.

-- Use your job to polish your character.
-Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (i.e., the fruit of the Spirit from Galatians 5:22, 23) don’t just happen.
+Use your job to polish your character.
+Traits like kindness, peace, joy, and patience don’t just happen.
 They are forged in the crucible of difficult circumstances.
 Very little happens when everything is going your way.
 The important stuff happens when it’s not.